FaserF/ha-tasmota-fwupdate/README.md

 # ha-tasmota-fwupdate
- Clone of the official HA tasmota integration with extended firmware update functionality
+ Clone of the official HA tasmota integration with extended firmware update functionality.
+You will need to disable the original Tasmota integration first!
+Otherwise errors about diplicates will occure.